 - Earnings are impacted by our ability to forecast and model customer behaviour accurately and establish appropriate hedging strategies. - The Insurance business is exposed indirectly to equity risk through the value of future management charges on policyholder funds.
-Credit spread risk within the Insurance business primarily arises from bonds and loans used to back annuities. - Narrowing credit spreads will increase the cost of pension scheme benefits.
+Credit spread risk within the Insurance business primarily arises from bonds and loans used to back annuities - · Narrowing credit spreads will increase the cost of pension scheme benefits.

-- Structural hedge programmes implemented to manage liability margins and margin compression. - Equity and credit spread risks are closely monitored and, where appropriate, asset and liability matching is undertaken. - The Group's DB pension schemes have increased their credit allocation and hedged against nominal rate and inflation movements.
+- Structural hedge programmes implemented to manage liability margins and margin compression. - Equity and credit spread risks are closely monitored and, where appropriate, asset and liability matching is undertaken. - The Group's defined benefit pension schemes continue to monitor their credit allocation as well as the hedges in place against nominal rate and inflation movements.